nielsenramon/chalk/_posts/2017-12-22-configuring-chalk.md

 local_fonts: false # Change to true if you wish to use local fonts
 rss_enabled: true # Change to false if not
 scrollappear_enabled: true # Change to false to disable
+tag_nav_enabled: false # Change to true if you wish to show an additional 'tag-list' navigation below the header
 social:
   dribbble: # Add your Dribbble handle
   facebook: # Add your Facebook handle